Chairman of the KSU ACJA Emeritus Cabinet

 Aside from working with the media, President Hernandez initiated and launched the official website of Kappa Sigma Upsilon Chapter for the first time in January of 2012.
 He worked with professionals from web communications to take the website live on the K-State server and interconnect with social networking websites like Twitter and Facebook.
 Additionally, he wrote the Constitution and By-Laws for the subordinate chapter, which was approved by the membership by unanimous consent.
 He was also successful in recruiting professional guest speakers from a variety of criminal justice fields, including but not limited to, the FBI, ATF, US Secret Service, DEA, a judge from the KS Court of Appeals, attorneys, and more.
 He also worked closely with the staff of K-State Career and Employment Services to hold a field trip to the Kansas Law Enforcement Training Center near Hutchinson, KS and held a group social at the Cosmosphere and Space Center.
 He greatly appreciated their generosity, support, and partnership.

-During his administration, he attempted to focus mainly on group retention and fundraising in order to insure a successful future for the newly created subordinate chapter at the time.
-When the chapter was first founded in December of 2011, it had 7 members total and increased to nearly 30 by the end of his one semester term.
+During his administration, he attempted to focus mainly on group retention and fundraising in order to ensure a successful future for the newly created subordinate chapter at the time.
+When the chapter was first founded in December of 2011, it had 7 members total and increased to 30 by the end of his one semester term.

 Upon conclusion of his presidency, Mr. Hernandez was named President Emeritus I for his exemplary leadership and service to the fraternity and Kansas State University as a whole by Kappa Sigma Upsilon.
 He was also awarded the "Outstanding Leadership Award" and the "Outstanding Senior Award" by the membership.